StastkaJan/advent-of-code/README.md

 # advent-of-code-2023

-My solutions for Advent of code 2023 written in frontend JavaScript.
+My solutions for Advent of code 2023 written in JavaScript.